ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 };
 ```

-In the given example, both the `books` resource function and the `loadBooks` resource function receive the `map<dataloader:DataLoader>` parameter, which grants access to the `DataLoader` object created by the GraphQL Engine.
+In the given example, both the `books` resource function and the `loadBooks` resource function receive the `map<dataloader:DataLoader>` parameter, which grants access to the `DataLoader` objects created by the GraphQL Engine.
 By using the `loaders.get("bookLoader")` syntax, the specific `DataLoader` object associated with the unique identifier "bookLoader" can be obtained and assigned to the `bookLoader` variable.